neo-project/docs/docs/en-us/exchange/client.md

   > [!Note]
   >
   > To synchronize the NEP-5 assets log, you need only to install the [ApplicationLogs](https://github.com/neo-project/neo-plugins/releases/download/v2.9.2/ApplicationLogs.zip) plugin and turn on --rpc.
-For more information refer to [NEO-CLI Installation](../../node/cli/setup.md).
+For more information refer to [Neo-CLI Installation](../../node/cli/setup.md).

 | #    | Function                                                  | Command                   |